Peperworx/fluxion/docs/getting_started/executor.md

 }
 ```

-In the next chapter, we will implementing a unit struct that uses bincode for serialization.
+On the next page, we will implementing a unit struct that uses bincode for serialization.